• Skip to primary navigation

 The DOP label, or Denominazione d' Origine Protetta (Protected Designation of Origin in English), is a certification that guarantees that the cheese, wine, or other Italian food you're about to indulge in is the real deal-made in a specific region using traditional methods.

-When it comes to Italian cheese, the DOP label is especially important.
-It ensures that the cheese you’re purchasing is truly authentic, locally made and packaged, and produced according to Italy's strict standards.
+When it comes to Italian cheese, the DOP label is essential.
+It ensures that the cheese you're purchasing is truly authentic, locally made and packaged, and produced according to Italy's strict standards.

 In short, DOP is a quick way of knowing you're buying the best of the best.